To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Seventeen injured workers were evacuated, the agency said.

 Rescuers were searching through the mine to make sure that no one was left inside.
-The workers had fled to the lower levels to escape the flames.

 “The workers have run to lower levels to escape the smoke.
 We’re trying to dissolve the smoke with fans now,” said Ilker Keremoglu, head of the company that owns the mine.